AaronMedlock/vantis_orm_p1/README.md

 <b>Version 1.0 — "Kit"</b>

 ## Project Description
-Vantis is a Java Object Relational Mapping framework for PostgreSQL.
-This framework performs the heavy lifting typically fulfilled by the DAO layer by automatically handling the creation of database tables and rows.
+Vantis is a Java Object Relational Mapping framework for PostgreSQL that emphasizes ease-of-use for the end developer.
+Vantis performs the heavy lifting typically fulfilled by the DAO layer by allowing you to execute CRUD methods with a minimal for your annotated classes.
 It is designed to be flexible in allowing you to automate the creation and update of tables, columns, and rows or to support custom implementations with manual methods.

 ## Technologies Used
 * Java 8